abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Product, external diagram](../02_category/product_external.svg)

-This diagram already provides a definition, but not a complete definithon, because the product of $Y$ and $B$ is not the only set for which such functions can be defined.
+This diagram already provides a definition, but not a complete definition, because the product of $Y$ and $B$ is not the only set for which such functions can be defined.
 For example, a set of triples of $Y \times B \times R$ for any element $R$ also qualifies.
 And if there is a function from $G$ to $B$ then the set $G$ itself meets our condition for being the product, because it is connected to $B$ and to itself.
 And there can be many other such objects.

 ![Product, external diagram](../02_category/product_candidates.svg)